Hackerspace: Variations

 A lot of places share values similar to those purported by hackspaces, whether or not they use that nomenclature.
 A few examples follow:

 Public library hackerspaces

-Public Libraries have long been a place to share resources for learning.
+Public libraries have long been a place to share resources for learning.
 Lately some have reconsidered their roles to include providing resources for hacking and making.
-Those generally call themselves Library makerspaces.
-For example, Chattanooga's 4th floor may have been the first use of a library as laboratory and playground for its community.
+Those generally call themselves library makerspaces.
+For example, Chattanooga's 4th floor in Tennessee may have been the first use of a library as laboratory and playground for its community.
 The User Experience (UX) is another public laboratory and educational facility.
-Or according to Forbes, the first public library to open a MakerSpace is the Fayetteville Free Library.
+Or, according to Forbes magazine, the first public library to open a MakerSpace is the Fayetteville Free Library.